Recommendations & Conclusions

 Taking risk and being rewarded for doing so are essential components of a dynamic, innovative economy and capital is essential to driving national, regional and local growth.
 Whilst the Government is limited in what it can do to influence the flow of capital across the economy, London, Oxford and Cambridge …

-Government response.
-The government agrees on the importance of innovation diffusion and adoption, detailing programs like Made Smarter, BridgeAI, and Robotics Adoption Hubs, but the response does not directly address the committee's concerns about imbalanced venture capital flows and the inadequacy of …
+The government agrees on the importance of innovation diffusion and adoption, detailing programs like Made Smarter, BridgeAI, and Robotics Adoption Hubs, but the response does not directly address the committee's concerns about imbalanced venture capital flows and the inadequacy of Proof of Concept funding in …

 Department for Science, Innovation and Technology